The Unitarian Universalist Animal Ministry (UUAM) empowers individuals, chapters, and congregations to build justice and compassion for animals.

 Sponsored by UU St. Pete Animal Ministry, Racial Justice Team, and Bodily Autonomy Team

 We heard from Christopher "Soul" Eubanks – a public speaker, advocate for climate, for people, and for other animals – on the connection between all forms of oppression and the spiritual practice of liberation for all.
-We watched the speaker via a 20 minute video, followed by a discussion about collective liberation.
+We watched the speaker via a 20 minute video (from the 2023 UUAM Celebration of the Animals), followed by a discussion about collective liberation.

 Contact us!